iterative/dvc.org/static/docs/commands-reference/status.md

 **For comparison against remote storage:**

-- _new_ means the file exists in the local cache but not remote storage
+- _new_ means that the file/directory exists in the cache directory but not in remote storage.
-- _deleted_ means the file doesn't exist in the local cache, but exists in remote storage
+- _deleted_ means that the file/directory doesn't exist in the cache, but exists in remote storage.

-For either the _new_ and _deleted_ cases, the local cache (subset of it determined by the current workspace) is different from remote storage.
+For either _new_ and _deleted_ data, the cache (subset determined by the current workspace) is different from remote storage.
 Bringing the two into sync requires `dvc pull` or `dvc push`.
-For the typical process to update the workspace, see
-[Share Data And Model Files](/doc/use-cases/share-data-and-model-files).
+For the typical process to update the workspace, see [Share Data And Model Files](/doc/use-cases/share-data-and-model-files).

 ## Options